-- Potential Comprehensive Examination Questions are available at the MBA office.
+- Potential Comprehensive Examination Questions are available below.
 Please contact the MBA office and receive them before taking Comprehensive Examination (ADMN 6981).
 These questions are updated at the beginning of each academic year.

 Tips for Preparation

 An MBA student is strongly encouraged to contact the MBA office early and receive advising.
 Contact your academic Advisor Deloren West firstname.lastname@example.org.

 Potential Comprehensive Examination Questions for AY 2021-2022 (not for finance comp mentioned above):

-Students must contact their Academic Advisor to formally request registration after essential coursework is completed.
+Students must contact their MBA Academic Advisor to formally request registration after essential coursework is completed.